 Aspirancy is a new step of commitment during which the man considers more seriously just what the shift from his current life into religious life will entail.
-During this time, he ought to deepen his routine of prayer, study, frequent confession, daily Mass, and aid to the poor.
+During this time, he ought to deepen his routine of prayer, study, frequent confession, daily Mass.
 He and the Director of Vocations will continue to discuss whether life as a Dominican friar is truly a realistic option.

-Aspirancy typically lasts about a year.
-During this time, the aspirant will be invited to get to know the Province better through visits to different communities.
+During this time, the aspirant will be invited to get to know the Province better through further visits to different communities.
 He may also be asked to write a spiritual autobiography and interviews with the Director of Vocations.

 If both the aspirant and the Director of Vocations agree, the man may request an application.
 Ultimately it is the Director of Vocations who permits a man to apply to the novitiate.